 Carmen is a Founding Member and Co-Executive Director of E.P.P.
 (Educational Play Productions), which brings plays that deal with social issues into the public schools.
-She is also a Teacher Artist with Manhattan Theatre Club, Arts Connections and Teachers and Writers.
+She teaches Playwriting at The New School and is also a Teacher Artist with Manhattan Theatre Club.

 Carmen on NPR's This American Life

 A road trip can be a profound test of any relationship.
 It can save a marriage or destroy it.
 We have this example of a road trip in Europe.
 Playwrights Candido Tirado and Carmen Rivera told the story at the Nuyorican Cafe in New York City